X

-The term caregiver describes the informal, unpaid role of taking care of a loved one with a serious disease or disability.
+The term care partner or caregiver describes the informal, unpaid role of taking care of a loved one with a serious disease or disability.
 Caregivers can be friends or family of someone with prostate cancer.
 They may take on many roles.
 When someone you love is diagnosed with prostate cancer, you may find that you quickly have to become an information specialist, financial advisor, medical translator, and a source for emotional support.
 ZERO celebrates the role you play and respects what you do to support your loved one with prostate cancer.

 Caregiver Guide